phiresky/backchannel-prediction/README.md

 Training data will be extracted automatically on the first run with the same configuration (everything is automatically cached).
 You can also run the extraction manually using `JOBS=4 python -m extract.readDB configs/...`.
 The `data/cache` directory may grow up to around 20 GByte.

-All the results will be output in machine-readable form to <trainNN/out>, with git tags for reproducability.
+All the results will be output in machine-readable form to [trainNN/out](trainNN/out), with git tags for reproducability.

 The training and validation accuracy can be monitored live in the _Evaluation Visualizer_.

 ### Evaluation

 Run the objective evaluation using `python -m evaluate.evaluate "trainNN/out/$version/config.json"`.

+The evaluation code includes an automatic bayesian optimizer for some of the hyperparameters that can be tweaked after training (yes, run on a different dataset that the evaluation).

+The statistical significance tests mentioned in the papers are done using the code in [evaluate/t-test.py](evaluate/t-test.py).

 To build and run the _Evaluation Visualizer_: